Roberto Losada

-Roberto Losada Rodríguez (born 25 October 1976) is a Spanish former professional footballer who played as a forward.
-He is currently the head coach of Hong Kong Premier League club Eastern.
+Roberto Losada Rodríguez (born 25 October 1976) is a Spanish professional football manager and former player.
+He is the head coach of the Hong Kong national team.

-Over seven seasons, he amassed La Liga totals of 113 games and 27 goals, almost all with Real Oviedo.
+A forward, he amassed La Liga totals of 113 games and 27 goals over seven seasons, almost all with Real Oviedo.
 He also appeared in 124 Segunda División matches (16 goals), and spent two years in Hong Kong with Kitchee.

 After retirement, Losada worked as a manager in Hong Kong.

 Club career

 Losada was born in Vigo, Province of Pontevedra.
 He made his professional debut for Real Oviedo at age 18, as the club was also in La Liga; after two season-long loans, at Toledo and Mallorca (the former in the Segunda División), he returned, going on to be an important attacking member– although mostly as a backup – as the Asturian team would eventually drop two tiers in just four years due to financial irregularities.

 Losada left in the 2003–04 campaign to Real Valladolid in the top flight, equalling a career-best eight goals but again being relegated.
 After years of intermittent use, he left in January 2007 to another side in the second division, Las Palmas, not managing to score in his five-month spell.

 In the summer of 2007, Losada returned to his native Galicia and signed with Lugo of Segunda División B. After three years, aged 33, he had his first abroad experience, joining Hong Kong club Kitchee and helping it win the national championship in his first season after 47 years.
 At the end of the campaign, he was also named Hong Kong Footballer of the Year and MVP, making the competition's Best Eleven.

 Losada was made Kitchee's captain for 2011–12, replacing Lo Kwan Yee.
-He announced his retirement from professional football on 26 May 2012, after netting the 3–3 equaliser in stoppage time of extra time in the FA Cup final against Hong Kong Pegasus, which his team won.
+He announced his retirement from professional football on 26 May 2012, after netting the 3–3 equaliser in stoppage time of extra time in the FA Cup final against Pegasus, which his team won.